 18th Century Origins

-Throughout the 18th century and well into the 19th century Leigh was a Parish covering around six townships, with the area around the Parish Church of St. Mary the Virgin being known as Leigh.
+Throughout the eighteenth century and well into the nineteenth century, Leigh was a Parish covering six townships, with the area around the Parish Church of St. Mary the Virgin being known as Leigh.
 In 1875 three of the townships; Bedford, Pennington and Westleigh merged to form the Leigh Local District Board.
-In 1894 the Local Board became Leigh Urban District which included large parts of land belonging to the Atherton Estate and Leigh finally became a Municipal Borough in 1899.
+In 1894 the Local Board became Leigh Urban District which included large parts of land belonging to the Atherton Estate.
+Leigh finally became a Municipal Borough in 1899.

 “LEIGH – This is a small market town, the market-day Saturday.
 Its church is ancient; the living a vicarage, which has under it two chapels.
 The country around it is populous and manufacturing.
 The trade was formerly in fustian’s, such as pillows, barragons, thick sets and velvets; latterly they have made here fine yard-wide jeans, in imitation of India, with figured and flowered draw-boys.
 The spun cotton for warp and weft is mostly got from Manchester.
 Lime is got at Bedford near Leigh, of a kind like that of Sutton, hardening speedily under water, and therefore fit for lining reservoirs, and the like purposes.
 It is much used in the Duke of Bridgewater’s canal.

 The rapid increase of population, or the improvement in mode of living (probably both) in this town and neighbourhood, may be judged from the following fact – in 1758 one beast was slaughtered at Christmas, and proved too much for the market, in 1792 thirty-five beasts (cows) were slaughtered at Christmas, and proved too little.